10 Mistakes People Make with Heat

 Cause: A persistent myth suggests that you can save energy by leaving the house at a comfortable 68 degrees (a widely recommended winter setting), even when you are sleeping or away at work.
 The idea is that it takes more energy for the furnace to reach a comfortable temperature than to maintain that temperature.

 Effect: You could miss out on significant potential energy savings by not using a programmable thermostat and adjusting the temperature overnight and during the workday.
-Though the impacts of adjusting the thermostat vary based on your climate and other factors, studies show that knocking the temperature down by 10 degrees for eight hours per day can cut heating bills by 5 to 15 percent.
+Though the impact of adjusting the thermostat varies based on your climate and other factors, studies show that knocking the temperature down 10 degrees for eight hours per day can cut heating bills by 5 to 15 percent.
 Sure, the furnace will cycle on for a longer period to return to the more comfortable temperature, but it will be far outweighed by hours of savings when it didn't have to work as hard.

 Cause: You come home in the middle of the day to a cold house.
-You want to warm back up to 68 ASAP, so you crank the dial up to 78 to get the furnace working harder and faster.
+You want to warm it back up to 68 ASAP, so you crank the dial up to 78 to get the furnace working harder and faster.

 3. Closing off vents in unused rooms

 Cause: You don't want to waste energy heating rooms you aren't using.

 Effect: Again, this just wastes energy and makes your furnace run inefficiently because it changes the air pressure in the whole system.
 Experts recommend never shutting off more than 10 percent of vents.
 Sealing your ducts is a more efficient way to save energy.

 Cause: You found some free firewood on Craigslist and think you can burn up some free heating energy while enjoying a romantic fire.

 Effect: While we can't make any promises about increased romance, we can predict increased energy bills.
 An open fireplace flue may suck more cold air into the house than the fire can radiate into the living space.